 DID YOU KNOW?

-HEARING LOSS IS ONE OF THE WORLD'S MOST COMMON DISABILITIES AND YET ONE OF THE LEAST SUPPORTED.
+HEARING LOSS IS ONE OF THE WORLD'S MOST COMMON birth anomalies AND YET among THE LEAST SUPPORTED.